The Olb City Announcer

 We interviewed Gardon Foresen, the billionare politician and entrepreneur who staged Friday's New Years celebration.

-Olb City Announcer: Just breifly, what are the statistics of this event?
+Olb City Announcer: Just briefly, what are the statistics of this event?

-Gardon Foresen: Well, 450,000 people attended this year, 30 A-List singers performed, with each ticket costing 5 arenzos we made roughly 2250000 arenzos which will all be donated to Covid research.
+Gardon Foresen: Well, 450,000 people attended online this year and 30 A-List singers performed.
+With each ticket costing 5 Arenzos, we made roughly 2,250,000 Arenzos which will all be donated to COVID-19 research.

 OCA: Wow!
 That's awesome!
 Who performed at the celebration?